codefellows-seattle-javascript-401d15/23-testing-controllers/lab-davidw/README.md

-# lab-22 Angular Controllers and scss
+# lab-23 Angular Controller Testing

-## A demo app illustrating the use of "Controller As" to control scope
+## A demo app illustrating the use of karma to test Angular controllers

 ### Setup:
 Install the app: